 Medicaid patients are often responsible for out-of-pocket costs like copayments and spend-down deductibles, and you may be able to pay these amounts in cash if your care provider accepts it.
 Sometimes, you can save money by paying fully out-of-pocket for health care services, and providers may accept cash for self-pay as well.
-Below, we have more information about out-of-pocket Medicaid costs and how to pay them in cash.

 Can Medicaid Patients Pay Cash?